bratislava/bratislava.github.io/docs/deployment-and-infrastructure/grafana.md

 There you can find results from health cron worker and metrics from our kubernetes cluster.
 So if some service is not working, have a look it there to see its status.

-If you would like to add/delete/change sources to health cron worker please see this docu: [here](../apps/nest/health-cron-worker.md)

 ## Installing plugins

 If you need install some plugins in Grafana you need to change it in helm settings, because otherwise your changes will not last long.